The host dark matter haloes of the first quasars: The host haloes of quasars

+Additional evidence is provided by considering the properties of gas reservoirs around $z > 6$ quasars.
 Very massive haloes at $z > 6$ can contain large cool gas reservoirs and are not necessarily composed predominantly of hot gas.
 Besides hosting rapidly-accreting black holes, quasar host galaxies are typically highly-star forming \citep[e.g.][]{Bertoldi:03, Tripodi:23c}, suggesting strong cooling.
 The recent detection of Ly$\alpha$ nebulae \citep{Farina:17, Farina:19, Drake:19} unambiguously shows that $z > 6$ quasars are indeed embedded within abundant cool gas reservoirs, extending out to $\gtrsim 30 \, \rm kpc$ (almost half the virial radius). \citet{Farina:19} estimate these to be sufficiently massive to feed the central galaxy at rates $\lesssim 100 \, \rm M_\odot \, yr^{-1}$.
 The morphology, luminosity and inferred surface brightness profiles of such Ly$\alpha$ nebulae can all be reproduced by cosmological simulations targeting $\approx 5 \times 10^{12} \, \rm M_\odot$ haloes tracing large-scale overdensities at $z \, = \, 6$ \citep{Costa:22}.
 The agreement between predicted and observed circum-galactic medium properties strengthens the case that $z > 6$ quasars do reside in massive haloes.

 Interestingly, the properties of observed Ly$\alpha$ nebulae can only be reproduced if AGN feedback is modelled in the cosmological simulations \citep{Costa:22}.
 This ensures that neutral hydrogen and dust in the galactic nucleus are cleared out, allowing the Ly$\alpha$ flux generated in the centre to escape.
 AGN-powered outflows then propagate out into the halo, partially disrupting the large-scale cold flow network \citep{Dubois:13} and pushing out diffuse halo gas \citep{Costa:14b}.
 Energy deposition by AGN regulates black hole growth \citep[see][for early examples]{Sijacki:09, DiMatteo:12}, but instead of a long-term halt to black hole accretion, feedback leads to a variable light curve flickering on $\lesssim \, \rm Myr$ timescales, alternating between periods of low- and high accretion rates that temporarily elevate the quasar luminosity up to values $L_{\rm QSO} \approx 10^{47} \-- 10^{48} \, \rm erg \, s^{-1}$.